If you have decided to take control of your expenditure, you may get depressed when it doesn’t all go to plan.

 But perhaps some tinkering with your budget would help.
 Starting to put aside a small amount each month in an emergency fund may make future problems just a bit easier to manage.
 Or a quick blitz – decide you won’t buy any new clothes for 6 months (this doesn’t work if you have children!) or plan to have a holiday at home this year.

-If you have been jolted off track with a loss of income or big new expenses or 6 months on 80% furlough wages, you may need a more major rethink.
+If you have been jolted off track with a loss of income or big new expenses or furlough during Covid-19, you may need a more major rethink.
 If you are already in debt management or an IVA, talk to the firm that has set this up for you

 Using an app can make it very easy and quick to see at a glance how much has been spent and what is still going to come out of your bank account each month.
 See my page on Apps that can help you budget for more details.
 One of them would probably work really well for you!